 We invited women aged 40-65, who were at least 1 year after menopause, and were experiencing hand pain due to osteoarthritis, to take part in this study.

-There are a total of 7 'study appointments'.
-Other than one initial face-to-face clinic visit, it is possible for all study appointments to be carried out by telephone (and sending questionnaires by post).
-Please see Locations for details on participating sites.
+There were a total of 7 'study appointments'.
+Other than one initial face-to-face clinic visit, it was possible for all study appointments to be carried out by telephone (and sending questionnaires by post).